ashwinv1184/FPGA-VSD-Projects/README.md

 1) Three RGB LED outputs- They are led_red, led_blue and led_green; UART transmit/receive pins-(uarttx, uartrx); System clock input signal-(hw_clk).
 Internal Oscilliator signal-(SB_HFOSC) which gives a high frequency oscillator and uses CLKHF_DIV = "0b10" for frequency division, produces internal clock signal (int_osc)

 2) Frequency Counter-(28-bit counter)-Adds ups a value which occurs at every rising edge (transition from low to high) of the int_osc signal and is also utilized for timing generation.
 UART Loopback has a direct interconnection among the transmitter and receiver pins, returns back any received UART data instantly.

 3) RGB LED Driver (SB_RGBA_DRV)- A controller signal for the three RGB LEDs.
 PWM (Pulse Width Modulation)-Controls the brightness of the LEDs.
-Current settings has been configured for each channel.
-Automatically maps UART inputs directly to LED power.
+The Electric Current settings has been configured for each channel.
+Automatically maps UART inputs directly to LED power cell.

-Operation Analysis
-UART Input Processing
+4) The way of UART Input Processing system:
-Received UART data appears on uartrx pin
-Data is immediately looped back out through uarttx Same data drives all RGB channels simultaneously
+The data which is passed is received immediately to the receiver pin (uartrx) which again sends the data back through the transmitter pin uarttx.

-LED Control
+5) LED Control system processing:
 RGB driver converts UART signal to PWM output
-All LEDs respond identically to input signal
-Electric Current limiting set to minimum (0b000001) for each channel Timing Generation
+All RGB LEDs respond similarly to the given input signal Electric Current limiting set to minimum (0b000001) for each connection (channel).
 Internal oscillator provides clock reference
 Frequency counter generates timing signals
 Used for PWM generation and LED control